stephengold/jolt-jni/README.md

 Steps 2 through 8 are also required in Jolt Physics apps, of course.
 However, they look different in Java than they do in C++.
 A tutorial is planned.
-Until it is published, initialization procedures are best learned by example:
+Until it is published, initialization procedures can be learned by example:

 + [the "HelloWorld" test app](https://github.com/stephengold/jolt-jni/blob/ec805689643794d4940b6501f4389f12d2b9b128/src/test/java/testjoltjni/app/helloworld/HelloWorld.java#L146-L249)
 + [the "TestUtils" class](https://github.com/stephengold/jolt-jni/blob/ec805689643794d4940b6501f4389f12d2b9b128/src/test/java/testjoltjni/TestUtils.java#L303-L328)